Huge fissure opens on Hawaiian volcano; some defy evacuation order

 Neighbors sometimes douse the projectiles with water, Clawson said, adding that about eight to 10 people in the neighborhood have stayed in their homes.

-Meanwhile, other fissures continued to billow smoke over homes in Pahoa, on the western point of the Big Island of Hawaii, the largest of the Hawaiian islands.
+Meanwhile, other fissures continued to billow smoke over homes in Pahoa, on the eastern point of the Big Island of Hawaii, the largest of the Hawaiian islands.

 (Reporting by Terray Sylvester in Pahoa and Jolyn Rosa in Honolulu; Writing by Daniel Trotta; Editing by Paul Simao and Daniel Wallis)